mmomtchev/yatag/README.md

 [![License: ISC](https://img.shields.io/github/license/mmomtchev/yatag)](https://github.com/mmomtchev/yatag/blob/master/LICENSE)
 [![npm version](https://img.shields.io/npm/v/yatag)](https://www.npmjs.com/package/yatag)
 [![Node.js CI](https://github.com/mmomtchev/yatag/workflows/Node.js%20CI/badge.svg)](https://github.com/mmomtchev/yatag/actions?query=workflow%3A%22Node.js+CI%22)

-## **[YMMV]**

-***This project is still not ready for general use.
-I use it to create TypeScript type annotations for most of my JS and especially my combined JS/C++ projects.
-I usually add the features I need at every new project.
-Maybe one day it will become a real generic tool.***

 # Yet Another Tag Annotations Generator

-yatag is a tool for generating TypeScript `index.d.ts` from jsdoc-compatible type annotations.
+`yatag` is a tool for generating TypeScript `index.d.ts` from jsdoc-compatible type annotations.

-It was created to generate the `index.d.ts` of the project `node-gdal-async` which is a native Node.js addon with both JS and C++ code.
-It is tested with `yuidoc` but should also support other jsdoc-compatible annotations.
+I created it to generate the `index.d.ts` of the project `node-gdal-async` which is a native Node.js addon with both JS and C++ code.
+Since then, I have used it for most of my JS projects.
+It is still not fully standards-compliant, but it should be usable as is.

 As opposed to the now built-in capability of the Typescript compiler, `yatag` solves a very simple problem in a very simple manner.